outgrow/reaction-marketplace/README.md

 [![npm (scoped)](https://img.shields.io/npm/v/@outgrowio/reaction-marketplace.svg)](https://www.npmjs.com/package/@outgrowio/reaction-marketplace)

 A multi-vendor marketplace plugin for Reaction Commerce.
-Still in beta — currently unusable until [some changes are made to `reaction-admin` to support multi-shop setups](https://github.com/reactioncommerce/reaction-admin/issues/93#issuecomment-598295994).
+Still in beta and is for now limited to sending e-mail invitations for vendors to sign-up and create their shops.

 ## How to use